 Democracy at work!
 The Co-op is overseen by a board of directors who have been voted in by our member-owners.
 And guess what?!
 Election season is upon us (but don’t worry, it’s super chill cuz it’s for the Co-op Board of Directors)!
-Check out our blog about what the Board of Directors is all about, then check out this event if you feel like you’d like to be more active in your Co-op!
+Check out the candidates who are running for your Board this season and please stop by the store to vote!

 Member-owners are encouraged to attend the monthly BOD meetings.
 Time is given at the beginning of each meeting for member-owner input.
 It is your store after all!